ahgraber/homelab-gitops-k3s/kubernetes/apps/datasci/postgres/cloudnative-pg/README.md

 4. Ensure new cluster has a scheduledBackup pointing to it
 5. Redirect `ext-postgres-operator` to new cluster (edit the cluster fqdn in the secret)
 6. Redirect apps to new cluster
-7. Scale up apps 🤞🏼
+7. Remove the old cluster (remove before scaling up to make sure apps fully switch over)
-8. Remove the old cluster
+8. Scale up apps 🤞🏼

 Refs: